-MTH 240 Statistics (3 cr.)
+MTH 240 - STATISTICS (3 CR.)

 Presents an overview of statistics, including descriptive statistics, elementary probability, probability distributions, estimation, hypothesis testing, and correlation and regression.
-Prerequisite: a placement recommendation for MTH 240 and MTH 163 or MTH 166 or equivalent.
+Prerequisite: Placement recommendation for MTH 240 and MTH 163 or MTH 166 or equivalent.
 (Credit will not be awarded for both MTH 240 and MTH 241.)
 Lecture 3 hours per week.

-MTH 270 Applied Calculus (3 cr.)
+MTH 270 - APPLIED CALCULUS (3 CR.)